facelessuser/pyluxa4/README.md

 ### Fade

 The `fade` command will fade a color in, or in the case of `off`, out.
-You can specify the duration of the fade which to increase how long it takes to fade the color.
+You can specify the speed of the fade which to increase how long it takes to fade the color.

 If needed, you can also control each LED individually, or by the groups front and back.
 Though, the `--led` option will